MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Utility/Compare-Object.md

 ### -SyncWindow

-Specifies the number of adjacent objects that Compare-Object inspects while looking for an match in a collection of objects.
+Specifies the number of adjacent objects that this cmdlet inspects while looking for a match in a collection of objects.
-Compare-Object examines adjacent objects when it doesn't find the object in the same position in a collection.
+This cmdlet examines adjacent objects when it does not find the object in the same position in a collection.
-The default value is \[Int32\]::MaxValue, which means that Compare-Object examines the entire object collection.
+The default value is `[Int32]::MaxValue`, which means that this cmdlet examines the entire object collection.

 ```yaml
 Type: Int32